 Jackery Explorer 1500 Portable Power Station

 Easy to carry, transport, and store

-Expandable with optional second wall charger and solar panels
+Expandable with second wall charger and solar panels

 Doesn’t use lithium iron phosphate batteries

 Doesn’t include solar panels

 Whether you’re looking for a backup in case of emergencies, something that can power your tools on the job site, or a way to keep your electronics up and running on an extended camping trip, the best overall portable power station is the Jackery Explorer 1500.
 This power station strikes the perfect balance between affordability, portability, and utility.
 It is a little on the expensive side, but it’s ready to handle just about anything you throw at it.
 Need to keep the food in your freezer safe during a power outage?
 The Jackery Explorer 1500 could have you covered for up to 15 hours, depending on the power consumption of your freezer.

 After a short charge, the Jackery Explorer 1500 is ready to go right out of the box, and it comes with everything you need.
 It includes a fast charger that you can plug into a wall outlet and a slower charger that you can plug into an accessory outlet in your car.
 The wall charger will take the battery from zero to full in about four hours, or significantly less if you add a second optional charger.
 The car outlet takes much longer, but it’s a helpful option to have.
 Though this unit doesn't come with solar panels, you can add up to four if you need power off the grid.